Sample Demand Letter: Claim for Vehicle Damage After a Car Accident

 What To Do After Sending a Demand Letter

-If you don't get a response to your demand letter, you have options.
-Make sure the insurance adjuster has the necessary documents to make a decision about your claim.
-Be persistent and talk to a lawyer if the insurance company refuses to make a fair settlement offer.
-Each state has a deadline for filing a lawsuit (called the "statute of limitations") and you don't want to miss your chance to get compensation for your losses in court.
+If the insurance company isn't responding to your demand letter, you have options.
+Make sure the insurance adjuster has the necessary documents to make a decision about your vehicle damage claim.
+Be persistent if the insurance company refuses to make a fair settlement offer, and don't hesitate to remind the adjuster of your right to take things to court.
+Just remember that each state has a deadline for filing a lawsuit, called the "statute of limitations."
+Get the details on these deadlines and other property damage laws in your state.

 Need Help With the Demand Letter Process?
-Talk to a Lawyer

 For more examples of effective demand letters and advice on how to craft a demand letter specific to your accident, check out How to Win Your Personal Injury Claim, by Joseph L. Matthews (Nolo).
 You can also purchase Nolo's demand letter template.